What comes to your mind when you think of the term Employee Engagement?

 4. Cooperative Workers

 To get to know your employees, communicating outside the office is as necessary as inside.
-Going out with an employee or group of employees for dinner is a great idea.
+Going out with your employees for enjoying some light moments is a great idea.
+Such activities also create new avenues for brainstorming ideas and build better employee experience.

 5. Acknowledging Employees